Trump pledges 'very big trade deal' to UK's Johnson | The China Post

 US Democrats pump the brakes

 However, a trade deal between the US and the UK would need support from the US Congress.
-Both the speaker of the House of Representatives Nancy Pelosi and the ranking Democrat in the Senate Chuck Schumer said they would oppose any deal that undermined the North Ireland peace accord.
+Both the speaker of the House of Representatives, Nancy Pelosi, and the ranking Democrat in the Senate, Chuck Schumer, said they would oppose any deal that undermined the Northern Ireland peace accord.

 “Whatever form it takes, Brexit cannot be allowed to imperil the Good Friday agreement, including the seamless border between the Irish Republic and Northern Ireland,” Pelosi said earlier this month.